jessicarush/ssh-notes/README.md

 cat /mnt/c/Users/usern/.ssh/.id_rsa.pub
 ```

-Copy the key and append it to the authorized_keys file (>> wilpl create the file if it doesn't already exist):
+Copy the key and append it to the authorized_keys file (>> will create the file if it doesn't already exist):

 ```bash
 cat ~/.ssh/id_rsa.pub >> authorized_keys